Hawkynt/LearnCoding/README.md

 #### Conversion and Display

 - **Operator Overloading:** Determine if your language supports operator overloading.
 Write examples to overload operators for custom data structures.
-- **ToString:** Explore how to implement a `ToString` method or equivalent for custom data structures.
+- **Stringification:** Explore how to implement a `ToString` method or equivalent for custom data structures.
 Write examples to display the contents of your structures.

 ### Procedural Programming: Choreographing Logical Flows